-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed OCCUPATIONAL HEALTH Tutorial 1 - mini assignment
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Diagnostic quiz Formative OCCUPATIONAL HEALTH Occupational Health quiz

-Assessment Related Requirements4 tutorials (each mini assignment, up to 700 words)
+2 asynchronous online tutorials (each mini assignment, up to 1000 words)

 The tutorials provide an opportunity to respond to challenging questions and to comment on the responses of other students.
 The questions will be suitable for high level discussion and adult learning.
 They will draw upon the experiences and perspectives of the students and staff.

-You are encouraged to make comments on other students responses - indeed you are required to make at least 10 comments during the semester.
+You are encouraged to make comments on other students responses - indeed you are required to make 6 -10 comments during the semester.

-There are two major assignments, one for Occupational Health and one for Environmental Health.
-These allow you to address an issue in depth, demonstrating advanced skills in scientific literature searching, interpretation of data and report writing.
+This allow you to address an issue in depth, demonstrating advanced skills in scientific literature searching, interpretation of data and concise report writing.

-Assignments relate to a topic of your choice, but you must use the Occupational Health Hazard management paradigm in addressing the first topic and the Environmental Health Risk Assessment paradigm in addressing the second topic.
+Assignments relate to a topic of your choice.
+However, you must use the Occupational Health Hazard Management Paradigm if the choice is an occupational health topic or the Environmental Health Risk Assessment Paradigm if the choice is an environmental health topic.